 • Evidence of mature consideration of the long-term value and direction of the work and of its collaborative nature.

-• The potential for the project to contribute to creative and original research or educational activities in the study of China in Australia and overseas.
+• The potential for the project to contribute to creative and original research or educational activities in the study of China, Taiwan, and the Chinese diaspora in Australia and overseas.

 Submitting an application

-The deadline for applications is Monday 4 May 2020 for activities to be carried out in the twelve months from 1 July 2020 to 30 June 2021.
+The deadline for applications is Monday 8 August 2022 for activities to be carried out by the end of 2023.

 For further information or advice, please contact email@example.com.